 The heavy snowfall on February 15, 2014 caused a hangar roof in Atsugi Works of NIPPI Corporation, which is KHI's consolidated subsidiary, to collapse, causing damage to aircrafts of the Japan Maritime Self-Defense Force that was undergoing regular maintenance.
 The Company and NIPPI Corporation pursued discussions on handling of this matter with the Ministry of Defense.
-Nevertheless, in July 2017, the Ministry of Defense set off ¥1.9 billion against the Company's right to charge to the ministry (government), claiming that the ministry sustained losses of the same amount.
-Since the Company pressed the ministry for payment of 1.9 billion yen, which was set off.
-However, the Ministry of Defense refused the payment, and therefore the Company filed a lawsuit seeking payment of the amount with the Tokyo District Court in October 2017.
-Depending on the future outcome of the lawsuit, operating results of the KHI Group may be affected.
+Nevertheless, in July 2017, the Ministry of Defense set off \$1.9 billion against the Company's right to charge to the ministry (government), claiming that the ministry sustained losses of the same amount.
+Since the Company cannot accept the claim of the Ministry of Defense and the offsetting, the Company pressed the ministry for payment of \$1.9 billion, which was set off.
+However, the Ministry of Defense refused the payment, and therefore the

+Company filed a lawsuit seeking payment of the amount with the Tokyo District Court in October 2017.
+In December 2019, a settlement was reached, with the Ministry of Defense paying \$1.9 billion in unpaid amount to the Company.
+This will not affect the profit or loss of the KHI Group.

-Non-consolidated Statement of Changes in Net Assets (From April 1, 2018 to March 31, 2019)
+Non-consolidated Statement of Changes in Net Assets (From April 1, 2019 to March 31, 2020)